| ஆலயத்தைப் பற்றி About the temple

 Muruga stands heroic and imperious like a proud peacock, one arm akimbo, the other holding a staff.
 A small spear (vel) strapped across his stately frame gleams in fresh sunlight like lightning.

+High above the idol, a dense reach of vegetation towers aloft like a protective overhanging parasol.
 I then watched the worshippers perform a beautiful ritual of gently washing the idol and dressing the deity in ceremonial saffron robes.
 The drums and trumpets reverberated amid low unceasing vibrations of cicadas and birds.

 The heavy growth of fronds and thick boughs and the hanging wild vines appeared to welcome the annual guests in this spiritually charged natural setting.